KognitionAI/pilecv4j/README.md

 The currently supported `platform` values include: `linux-x86_64` , `windows-x86_64` and `aarch64`

-We'll need a video file to work with.
-If you need one you can use the `.mp4` from here: https://github.com/leandromoreira/ffmpeg-libav-tutorial/blob/master/small_bunny_1080p_60fps.mp4
+You will need a video file to work with, or you can use a live stream from an RTSP camera or even your webcam (see the Note below the example).

 The following is a simple example that will play display the video to a window (note, there is no audio processing in the library).

-For the purposes of this example we'll assume there's a video file at `/tmp/test-video.mp4`.
+For the purposes of this example we'll assume there's a video file at `/tmp/test-video.mp4` and `TEST_VIDEO` is set to that string.

 ``` java